 Want to have fresh air without raising your heating costs?
 A ventilation appliance called a heat recovery ventilator is the solution.
 It draws fresh outdoor air into your home while recovering most of the heat from stale, humid indoor air that it expels outside.
 A properly installed and operated HRV will solve wintertime window condensation and boost indoor air quality.

 If you install an HRV, make sure you hire someone who’s properly qualified to do this type of specialized work.
 The Canadian Home Builder’s Association can help you connect with a heating and ventilation pro who can solve your condensation problems and boost indoor air quality.
-Find more information at www.getitinwriting.ca.
+Find more information at www.getitinwriting.ca and for even more home tips, visit Home Maintenance on the blog.